kuladeepmantri/Auris/README.md

 - Auris requires `CAP_SYS_PTRACE` capability to trace processes
 - In Docker, use `--cap-add=SYS_PTRACE --security-opt seccomp=unconfined`
-- Block mode enforcement can terminate processes - use with caution
+- Block mode enforcement can terminate processes, so use it with caution
 - Sensitive path detection includes common credential and key locations
-- AI integration sends profile/trace data to the configured endpoint
+- AI integration sends profile and trace data to the configured endpoint

 ## Architecture